PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_global_prot.md

 ## Create Study Design Tables {#fetch-study-design-tables}

 To convert from PSMs and reporter ion intensities to meaningful quantitative data, it is necessary to specify the study design.
-The entire study design is captured by three tables - fractions, samples, references.
+The entire study design is captured by three tables: fractions, samples, and references.
 With newly processed data, these typically do not exist, and must be created.
 The next sections show how to create these tables in R.

 **NOTE:** simple study designs can be created in Excel and read in with `readxl::read_excel`, though R is the better choice when dealing with many samples.

 ### Fractions

 The fractions table consists of two columns: `Dataset` and `PlexID`.
 The `Dataset` column contains all of the unique datasets that are common to `msnid` and `masic_data`.
 Sometimes, entire datasets may be removed during the FDR filtering steps, so that is why we use the unique intersection of datasets.
 The `PlexID` column contains the plex ID associated with each dataset, and is typically a letter followed by a number ("S1", "S2", etc.).
 A plex is a set of samples that are processed together (under the same conditions).
-We can extract the plex ID from the datasets.
-In this case, the plex ID always comes after "_W_", so we can use a regular expression (use `help(topic = regex, package = base)` to learn more).
+Usually, we can extract the plex ID from the datasets.
+In this case, the plex ID always comes after "\_W\_", so we can use a regular expression (use `help(topic = regex, package = base)` to learn more).
 The regular expression below says to capture an "S" followed by a single digit that appears after "\_W\_" and before an underscore.
 The plex ID is always included in the dataset names, but the format of the names will be different.

 ```r